Will the Magic cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Additional Magic Insights & Trends

-- Orlando has an 8-2 record against the spread while going 9-1 overall over its last 10 contests.

-- The Magic have gone over the total in seven of their last 10 outings.
+- The Magic are 7-3 against the spread and 8-2 overall in their past 10 contests.

+- In their past 10 contests, the Magic have hit the over eight times.

+- Against the spread, Orlando has fared better when playing at home, covering 10 times in 12 home games, and six times in 10 road games.

 Bet on this or any NBA matchup at BetMGM